Current Commercial Lending Options

 At 7 Park Avenue Financial our recommended ' Receivable Finance ' solution is Confidential Receivable Financing , allowing your firm to automate your sales into constant cash flow, with your firm doing your own billing and collecting .

-Non bank financing firms have different levels of pricing, and those rates are commensurate with the risk level , transactions size, and type of financing provided.
+Non bank financing firms have different levels of pricing, and those rates are commensurate with the risk level , transaction size, and type of financing provided.
 Alternative finance companies have proved themselves to be very successful and strong competitors of the Canadian banks.

 Canadian non bank finance firms have a number of finance offerings that allow premium pricing, and servicing the SME (small to medium enterprise) sector provides strong growth opportunities .